HeroOfAliance/cheatlist/README.md

 # this statement is optional
 EXPOSE 80 443

+# set current work dir to avoid cd .. stuff
+WORKDIR /usr/src/app

+# copy source file to the destination
+COPY source.file destination.file

+# copy everything from current client folder to the current WORKDIR
+COPY . .

+# add dirrectory ./public from host to the container
+ADD ./public ./public

-# this command will be running on container start
+# this command will be running on container's start
 # keep in mind, that only one command will be running
-# so if there more than one
+# so docker will exec only the latest one
 CMD ["nginx", "-g", "daemon off;"]

 ```